AJ8GH/aoc-go/year-24/day-5/resources/README.md

 After taking *only the incorrectly-ordered updates* and ordering them correctly, their middle page numbers are `47`, `29`, and `47`.
 Adding these together produces *123*.

 Find the updates which are not in the correct order. *What do you get if you add up the middle page numbers after correctly ordering just those updates?*

+Your puzzle answer was `6319`.

+Both parts of this puzzle are complete!
+They provide two gold stars: ⭐ ⭐